UCO Bank shares slip over 4% today; here's what analysts say

 Shares of UCO Bank extended their fall for the second straight session on Tuesday.
 The stock fell as much as 4.06 per cent to hit a day low of Rs 19.85 compared to its previous close of Rs 20.69.
-Considering the day's low level, UCO Bank traded 11.38 per cent lower from its 52-week high of Rs 22.40, hit on November 25, and 88.69 per cent higher from its June low of Rs 10.52.
+Considering the day's low level, UCO Bank traded 11.38 per cent lower from its 52-week high of Rs 22.40, hit on November 25.

 A total of 11.80 lakh shares changed hands today, amounting to a turnover of Rs 2.38 crore on BSE.
 The company's market capitalisation (m-cap) stood at Rs 24,043.43 crore.